 Through collaborative law, couples can replace the public, emotionally charged setting of the divorce courts with a private, supportive process where they can resolve their differences in their own time.

-Read more about the benefits of Collaborative Law, and how it differs from other divorce and separation options in the FAQs below.
+Read more about how the collaborative law process works and how it differs from other dispute resolution options in the FAQs below.
 Or contact us if you have any further questions.

 Collaborative Law FAQs

 - Collaborative law (also referred to as ‘collaborative practice’) process is an alternative to contentious court proceedings for dealing with the issues arising from divorce or separation.

 - The process involves both spouses/partners and their respective legal representatives (who must be trained collaborative lawyers) working together to agree the practical details of their separation or divorce, such as dividing finances and deciding arrangements for children.

 - Over a series of virtual or face to face meetings (sometimes referred to as four-way meeting), the parties will set out any issues that need to be decided, then agree any decisions that need to be made.
 These decisions can then be formalised by applying to a Family Court for a Consent Order if required.